Bob Astles: Imprisonment

 Following the Uganda–Tanzania War, Astles fled Uganda by crossing Lake Victoria in a canoe to Kenya on 10 April 1979.
 The following day, Amin fled to Libya, the capital Kampala was captured by the combined forces of the Tanzanian Army and the Uganda National Liberation Army, and Amin's rule over Uganda ended.
 In Kisumu, Astles surrendered to Kenyan authorities, who then detained him.
-While detained in Kenya, Astles tried to jump from a third-story window in a suicide attempt in Nairobi.
+While detained in Kenya, Astles tried to jump from a third-story window in an apparent suicide attempt in Nairobi.

 Kenyan authorities handed him over to Ugandan police in accordance with their request on 9 June.
 Astles was brought back to Uganda to face criminal charges.

 At the time Kenyan newspapers linked the charges to the death of Bruce McKenzie, one of Kenya's former ministers, in an aircraft explosion.
 Nevertheless, it was suspected that the bomb was actually meant for Astles, who had refused to fly on the aircraft.
 Astles was imprisoned for his alleged association with Amin's security apparatus.

 Astles was charged with murder, armed robbery, theft, shopbreaking, and stealing from a private house.
-Astles pleaded not guilty to all charges.
+He pleaded not guilty to all charges.

 Astles said he had never committed any murders, never witnessed any murders, never heard Amin order any murders, and never saw Amin murder anyone.
 Astles said he had lived in constant fear while in Amin's administration, and that he had remained in his position because he thought he could do some good for Uganda.

 Astles was acquitted of the charges, but he remained in Luzira Prison for another four years under a detention order because he was considered a threat to state security.

 Astles renounced his Ugandan citizenship on 4 December 1985 and he was freed from prison the following day.
 He returned to the United Kingdom five days later.